1976 Spanish political reform referendum

 A referendum on political reform was held in Spain on Wednesday, 15 December 1976, to gauge support for either the ratification or repealing of the Political Reform Law which had been approved by the Cortes Españolas on 18 November 1976.
 The question asked was "Do you approve of the Political Reform Bill?" (¿Aprueba el Proyecto de Ley para la Reforma Política?).
 The referendum resulted in 97.4% of valid votes in support of the bill on a turnout of 77.7%.

-Purpose
+Background

 The Political Reform Law (Ley 1/1977 de 4 de enero) was the last of the Fundamental Laws of the Realm and was approved by the Cortes on 18 November 1976.
 Its aim was to move away from the dictatorship of the Franco era and turn Spain into a constitutional monarchy with a parliament system based on representative democracy.
 It had been drafted by the President of the Cortes Españolas, Torcuato Fernández-Miranda (including changes that would replace the Cortes Españolas with a Cortes Generales), and supported by Prime Minister Adolfo Suárez and King Juan Carlos.
 The law provided for the legalisation of political parties and a democratic election to Constituent Cortes, a committee of which then drafted the Constitution.